Are there benefits to c-section scar massages? Do scar tissue massages help?

 If you had a cesarean section, it’s so important to massage the skin around the scar.
 Even if it feels a little uncomfortable, it helps with scar healing and mobility.

 That’s because scar tissue acts like a million little sticky spider webs.
 This is great for closing a wound, but it can also stick to other internal organs nearby.
-Because scar tissue is tight and fibrous, it is naturally “tight” and often limits mobility.
+Because scar tissue is tight and fibrous, it’s tight and often limits mobility.

-Think of it this way.
 Those “webs” of scar tissue are like having a shirt tucked in very tightly.
-This tightness would limit your range of motion and makes you more likely to experience injury.
+This tightness limits range of motion and makes you more likely to experience injury.

 Your body is a master compensator and will do what it needs to get the job done.
 It knows whether you are lifting your toddler into a swing, or leaning over to put the baby in the crib.

-Massage can help to break up some of the tightness around your scar and reduce the appearance of your c-section shelf.
+Massages can help break up some of the tightness around your scar.
+They can also reduce the appearance of your c-section shelf.

 Additionally, c-section adhesions can increase the risk of bladder and bowel dysfunction.
 They can even be the culprit behind that stupid shoulder injury that won’t quite resolve.